danbev/learning-assembly/linux/notes/bcd.md

 (lldb) register read -f b al
       al = 0b00001100
 ```
+Notice that this addition generated 1100 which is 12.
+But since we are working
+with unpacked bcd values we want the result in that format.
+We can get that by
+using the aaa instruction:

-And after the ascii adjust after addition:
+And after the addition the ascii adjust after addition (aaa):
 ```console
 (lldb) register read -f b ax
       ax = 0b0000 0001 0000 0010